Integrated Pest Management

 If rodent burrows are located on the property, exterminators will use products approved by the State and the EPA for extermination of rodents.
 If burrows to a single nest are located on multiple properties, exterminators will attempt to contact neighbors and get signed waivers, so that all burrows to a nest can be eliminated at one time.
 This is an important step for success.

-Within one month of any burrow treatment, exterminators will return to the property one time.
+Within one month of any burrow treatment, exterminators will return to the property to assess any changes.
 If burrows are found to have been reopened, suggesting that rodents have returned, exterminators will treat those burrows a second time.
+For continued service, please contact Revere 311.

 For each treatment, exterminators will leave a note at the door of the residence informing them of what actions were taken.